 What devices support mobile HDR?

-There have been a couple of big announcements for mobile HDR support in 2017.
+There have been a couple of big announcements for mobile HDR support in 2017 and the following devices have all confirmed that they support mobile HDR:

 What does mobile HDR content look like?

-We've been fortunate enough to see demos of HDR working on Samsung devices, as well as the Sony XZ Premium.
+We've been fortunate enough to see demos of HDR working on Samsung devices, as well as the Sony XZ Premium and there is now live content from Netflix offer HDR on some devices.
 We've also seen the LG G6 playing a Dolby Vision demo.

 If you've seen HDR content on TV, then you know what to expect: colour are richer, there's better contrast and brighter highlights.
 HDR makes everything look better and this is certainly an exciting evolution: if you watch Netflix on your tablet or smartphone in bed, it's going to look better.